dgoldman30/Dungeon_Crawler/doc/use-cases/fight-enemy.md

 # Extensions
 - If no enemy is present, the character goes to the tapped location
-- Spell possibilities, in which we use spells on enemies
+- Spell and item possibilities, in which we use spells or items on enemies(call upon use-item)

 # Special Requirements
 - Functioning touch screen UI